-The most recent Rosedale Union School District Dashboard available from 2019 indicates All Students performing in Green for both ELA and Mathematics.
-The English Learners Progress Indicator reflects High performance level with 57.5% of English Learners making at least one year's progress towards English language proficiency.
+The most recent Rosedale Union School District Dashboard available from the 2021-22 school year indicates All Students performing at the High status for ELA and at a status of Medium for Mathematics.
+The English Learners Progress Indicator reflects a Medium performance level with 49.1% of English Learners making at least one year's progress towards English language proficiency.

 Using Fastbridge Screening Results from Spring 2021, and comparing that data to Fastbridge data from the previous two school years, the percentages of All Students scoring in each assessment band, On Track, Some Risk and High Risk, have been maintained even through the pandemic and alternative learning environments our students experienced this past year.
 This is due to the diligence of our collective community (students, parents, teachers and staff), a focus on the essential standards and learning needed for each grade level, school focus and instructional leadership and consistent instruction before and throughout the pandemic.

 We will continue to build upon these successes through continuing focus on essential grade level standards, professional development to support curriculum, instruction and social emotional supports for students and increasing support for our unduplicated students.